travleev/mcrp-utils/README.md

 # MCNP-related packages: utilities
-Stuff, not directly related to handling of MCNP files, but useful for debugging.
-Timers, string formatteers, etc.
+Stuff, not directly related to handling MCNP files, but useful for debugging.
+Timers, string formatters, etc.